How Did The Justice League Form And Get Their Powers?

 There are few superhero collectives that rival the Justice League.
 In fact, memorable groups like the Fantastic Four and Avengers only came from the Justice League’s model.
 While the Justice League movie may have fallen short, the comics live on as amazing storylines.
 Don’t let the Marvel films trick you into thinking DC does not make in impact, even today.
 The Justice League and its younger collective, the Teen Titans, are still as popular as ever.
 With a hit show and a movie that was released last year, Teen Titans is the latest way that the Justice League is being utilized.

 In terms of film use, the Justice League members are still going strong.
 Wonder Woman 1984 is coming next year.
-Also, a new Batman trilogy starring Robert Pattionson is looming.
+Also, a new Batman trilogy starring Robert Pattinson is looming.
 Could we see a new Justice League movie in the future?
 Maybe so.
 For now, the comic iterations of the Justice League live on.
-Now that you know their origins, go out and read some of the great runs these memorable characters have.
+Now that you know their origins, go out and read some of the great runs these memorable characters have, or just watch Tim Burton’s Batman.